robsonoduarte/concurrency-on-jvm/strategies-concurrency/README.md

     > concurrency in computationally Apps

 --------------------------------------------------------------------------------------------------
-In this project you can see the big deference of run on App in sequential mode or run in concurrency.
+In this project you can see the big deference of run one App in sequential mode or run in concurrency.

 We divide in two category -> IO and Computationally